fostroll/junky/doc/README_DATASETS.md

 On the inference stage you don't have to use the combination of `.transform(sentences, save=True)` and `.create_loader(shuffle=False)` methods.
 Actually, you shouldn't use it because it's not thread-safe.
-For to read batches sequentially use:
+To read batches sequentially use:
     def transform_collate(self, sentences, batch_size=32,
                           transform_kwargs=None, collate_kwargs=None,
                           loglevel=0):